gomatcha/matcha/README.md

     export ANDROID_HOME=<SDK location>

-Additionally add the following to your ~/.bash_profile to modify your PATH to include the Java compiler if it does not already. javac can be found at android- studio/jre/bin.
+Additionally add the following to your ~/.bash_profile to modify your PATH to include the Java compiler if it does not already. javac can often be found at `/usr/local/android-studio/jre/bin`.

     export PATH=${PATH}:<Java Compiler location>